Irish Sea: Liverpool Bay

 Oil is produced from the Lennox and Douglas fields.
-It is then treated at the Douglas Complex and piped 17 km to an oil storage barge ready for export by tankers.
+It is then treated at the Douglas Complex and piped 17 km to an oil storage barge.
 Gas is produced from the Hamilton, Hamilton North and Hamilton East reservoirs.
-After initial processing at the Douglas Complex the gas is piped by subsea pipeline to the Point of Ayr gas terminal for further processing.
-The gas is then sent by onshore pipeline to PowerGen's combined cycle gas turbine power station at Connah's Quay.
-PowerGen is the sole purchaser of gas from the Liverpool Bay development.
+After initial processing at the Douglas Complex the gas is piped to the Point of Ayr terminal.
+It is then piped to PowerGen's CCGT station at Connah's Quay.
+PowerGen is the sole purchaser of gas from Liverpool Bay.

-The Liverpool Bay development comprises four offshore platforms.
-Offshore storage and loading facilities.
-The onshore gas processing terminal at Point of Ayr.

-Production first started at each field as follows: Hamilton North in 1995, Hamilton in 1996, Douglas in 1996, Lennox (oil only) in 1996 and Hamilton East 2001.
-The first contract gas sales were in 1996.
+The Liverpool Bay Development comprises four offshore platforms, offshore storage and loading facilities, and the Point of Ayr terminal.
+Production started as follows: Hamilton North (1995), Hamilton (1996), Douglas (1996), Lennox (oil only, 1996), Hamilton East (2001).
+First contract gas sales were in 1996.

-The quality of the water in Liverpool Bay was historically contaminated by dumping of sewage sludge at sea but this practice became illegal in December 1988 and no further sludge was deposited after that date.
+The quality of water in Liverpool Bay was historically affected by sewage sludge dumping, which became illegal in December 1988.

 East Irish Sea Basin

-With 7.5 e12cuft of natural gas and 176 e6oilbbl of petroleum estimated by the field operators as initially recoverable hydrocarbon reserves from eight producing fields (DTI, 2001), the East Irish Sea Basin is at a mature exploration phase.
-Early Namurian basinal mudstones are the source rocks for these hydrocarbons.
-Production from all fields is from fault-bounded traps of the Lower Triassic formation, principally the aeolian Sherwood Sandstone reservoir, top-sealed by younger Triassic continental mudstones and evaporites.
-Future mineral exploration will initially concentrate on extending this play, but there remains largely untested potential also for gas and oil within widespread Carboniferous fluvial sandstone reservoirs.
-This play requires intraformational mudstone seal units to be present, as there is no top-seal for reservoirs sub cropping the regional base Permian unconformity in the east of the basin, and Carboniferous strata crop out at the sea bed in the west.
+With 7.5 e12cuft of gas and 176 e6oilbbl of oil estimated by operators (DTI, 2001), the basin is in a mature exploration phase.
+Early Namurian basinal mudstones are the source rocks.
+Production is from fault-bounded Lower Triassic Sherwood Sandstone reservoirs, sealed by Triassic mudstones and evaporites.
+Future exploration focuses on extending this play, with additional potential in Carboniferous fluvial sandstones.
+This requires intraformational mudstone seals because no top-seal exists where reservoirs subcrop the base Permian unconformity in the east; Carboniferous strata crop out at the seabed in the west.